lorenanicole/eventbrite_scraper/README.md

 To use, you will need to specify a category, a city, and a two letter USA state abbreviation.

 For example: `python scraper.py jazz chicago il`.
-If you'd like to specify the number of events (in multiples of 20), you can add an optional `-n` parameter:
-`python scraper.py jazz chicago il -n 40`.

 Example: